LearnFintech

 3. Brand Trust: "Fee-free" positioning is clear and trusted.
 Strong NPS among members.

-4. Data: Transaction data from 22M members enables better risk management and product development.
+4. Data: Transaction data from 9.5M active members enables better risk management and product development.

 5. Profitability Pressure: High CAC and interchange concentration create margin pressure.